physionetchallenges/python-example-2023/README.md

 ## What's in this repository?

 This repository contains a simple example that illustrates how to format a Python entry for the George B. Moody PhysioNet Challenge 2023.
 We recommend that you use this repository as a template for your entry.
 You can remove some of the code, reuse other code, and add new code to create your entry.
-You do not need to use the models, features, and/or libraries in this example for your approach, and we encourage a diversity of approaches for the Challenge.
+You do not need to use the models, features, and/or libraries in this example for your approach.
+We encourage a diversity of approaches for the Challenge.

 For this example, we implemented a random forest model with several features.
-This simpple example is designed **not** not to perform well, so you should **not** use it as a baseline for your model's performance.
-You can try it by running the following commands on the Challenge training sets.
+This simple example is designed **not** not to perform well, so you should **not** use it as a baseline for your model's performance.
+You can try it by running the following commands on the Challenge training set.
 These commands should take a few minutes or less to run from start to finish on a recent personal computer.

 This code uses four main scripts, described below, to train and run a model for the Challenge.